DragonCapsule/lao-docs/docs/Glossary.md

 ## Subscription Agreement

-When members join The LAO, they will subscribe to membership interests in The LAO represented as LAO Units.
+When members join The yieldDAO, they will subscribe to membership interests in The yieldDAO represented as yieldDAO Units.

 ## Wallet